aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 **Motor Recycling:**

-The permanent magnet synchronous motors contain valuable rare-earth magnets that represent significant embodied energy and environmental impact from original mining and processing.
+The permanent magnet synchronous motors contain valuable rare-earth magnets that represent significant embodied energy and environmental effect from original mining and processing.
 The motor design enables complete disassembly with the rotor assembly separable from the stator and housing.

 The rare-earth magnets can be extracted from the rotor either mechanically or through moderate heating that softens the retaining adhesives.
-Once removed, the magnets undergo reprocessing that restores their magnetic properties to original specifications, enabling direct reuse in new motor production without the environmental impact of mining new rare-earth ores.
+Once removed, the magnets undergo reprocessing that restores their magnetic properties to original specifications, enabling direct reuse in new motor production without the environmental effect of mining new rare-earth ores.

 The copper windings in the stator assemblies are removed and sent to copper recycling facilities where the insulation is burned off in controlled high-temperature processes with emissions capture, and the copper is melted and refined back to high purity levels for use in new electrical applications.